olavim/Minotaurus/docs/testing.md

 **Maze should have correct layout**

 Tested that after initializing a maze with a layout, the `get` method returns a correct block.

+**Maze should have correct layout after changing blocks**

+Tested that changes to the maze's layout using the `set` method are happening and visible.
+Tested by setting some positions and validating the changes with the `get` method.

+**Maze should throw an exception when trying to access out of bounds locations**

+Tested that when invoking the `get` or `set` method with a value less than 0 or greater than the maze's width or height, an exception is thrown.